Arg85/space-x-web/README.md

 ## Testing

-To test the project very basic test cases have been implmented which can be checked by the commant
+To test the project very basic test cases have been implmented which can be checked by the command

 npm runtest